nhsx/SynPath/README.md

   in the case where the Patient attribute is a nested object (such as the Patient's `conditions` attribute.)

+Note that each patient must have the following required attributes:
+  - patient_id : Union[str, int]: Unique ID for the patient.
+  - gender : str: Patient gender, either "male" or "female".
+There are many other optional attributes, see the documentation for the `PatientAgent` class in `patient_abm.agent.patient`.

+Two patient can have the same `patient_id`.

 Even though multiple patients can be listed here, the simulation only runs for one patient at a time, they do not interact.